Application icon

 Set

 The Set function allows you to set fields to specific values.
 The text field's context menu allows the insertion of a subset of the escape sequence described in Escape Sequences.
 Using these escape sequences you can set a field to the current or initial value of other fields.
+Note that if the \1 escape sequence (insert sequential integer) is used, the initial value, pad and increment are taken from the Insert Sequence panel.

 There are three modes: